iced-soda/EPNET/README.md

-# Biologically Informed Deep Neural Network for Prostate Cancer Classification and Discovery
+# Biologically Informed Deep Neural Network to Interpret Non-coding Chromatin Interactions

-This repository contains the source code and data files for a biologically informed deep neural network designed for prostate cancer classification and discovery.
+This repository contains the source code and data files for a biologically informed deep neural network designed for the interpretation of enhancer-promoter interactions.

 ## Getting Started